isa-group/SLA4OAI-ResearchSpecification/operationalServices.md

 In the rest of this document, the endpoints for both use cases are described using OpenAPI style format.
-The descriptions will explain the semantics and signatures expected in the service, leaving all the implementation details open for implementors of this standard.
+The descriptions will explain the semantics and signatures expected in the service, leaving all the implementation details open for implementers of this standard.

 Finally, some samples and a reference implementation is provided to help implementers to comply with **sla0**.